 Through external partnerships with expert scholars, authorship teams, organizations, teachers, and students, we strive to ensure our content encompasses diverse voices, perspectives, and experiences and aligns with best practices in supporting social justice.

-HMH’s Corporate Social Responsibility efforts focus on improving educational outcomes for Pre-K–12 students in underserved communities through a combination of volunteerism, in-kind donations, and strategic nonprofit partnerships.
+HMH’s Corporate Social Responsibility efforts focus on improving educational outcomes for Pre-K–12 students in underserved communities through a combination of volunteerism and strategic nonprofit partnerships.